My Treat

 • Android - Play Store app, Profile icon, Payments & subscriptions, Subscriptions, My Treat Premium, Cancel.

 Cancellation takes effect at the end of your current billing period - you'll keep Premium features until then.
-If you were charged but features didn't unlock, or you need a refund, email support@mytreat.club and we'll help.
+Because Premium is billed by the store, refunds are handled by Apple or Google, not My Treat - request one through reportaproblem.apple.com (iPhone) or the Play Store (Android).
+If you were charged but your features didn't unlock, email support@mytreat.club and we'll get them turned on.

 Still need help?